yyyyannisz/Interactive-Lab-Hub/Lab 6/README.md

 topic_choice = f"IDD/rps/choices/{player_name}"
 client.publish(topic_choice, msg)
 ```
-The Player Pi takes keyboard input (rock, paper, scissors), and publishes it to the player’s unique MQTT topic.
-The Host listens to all these topics and stores each move.
+The Player Pi detects which touch pad was activated on the MPR121 sensor and publishes the corresponding move (rock, paper, scissors).

 ***Player Subscribes to Results***
 ```bash